tobias-weiss-ai-xr/opendesk-edu/docs/university-apps-concept.md

 ### ILIAS LMS

-**ILIAS** is a widely used learning management system at the University of Marburg.
+**ILIAS** is a widely used learning management system at the University of OpenDesk.
 It provides course management, assessments, and collaborative learning tools.

 - **Integration**: SAML 2.0 via Shibboleth Service Provider (SP) → Keycloak Identity Provider (IdP)
 - **Portal Tile**: Located in the "Lernen" (Learning) category